 - Don’t make your scenes too bright – bright lights on your eyes can cause fatigue and it can just be too straining for many to look into for too long.

-What you do with these VR design principles is up to you.
+What you do with these virtual reality design principles is up to you.
 Exercise your creative virtual freedom and create lasting immersive experiences that will tell your story in the most interactive and unique way possible!

 Amping up virtual experiences can be the difference between someone thinking your design is nice, and giving them that ‘Wow!’ experience that people expect VR to have.
 Check out some of the ways our clients have used Yulio to enhance their experiences here!
 Want to create or view your storyliving experience in captivating VR?
 Sign up for a free 30-day full access Yulio account here!